filefog/filefog/README.md

 -  `parentIdentifier {String}` Depending on the service,this should either be the path of the file to be created or the identifier for the parent folder.
 Use `null` if the file should be created in the `root` cloud storage directory.
 -  `content_buffer {Buffer}` the contents to be written to the file
 -  `options {Object}` (optional) one or more of the options below:
+    - `raw_response {Boolean}` Specifies if the raw response from the cloud service should be returned, or if response transformation should occur _default false_

-- **Dropbox**
+    - **Dropbox Options**
 	    - *lastVersionTag (String)* — the identifier string for the version of the file's contents that was last read by this program, used for conflict resolution; for best results, use the versionTag attribute value from the Dropbox.File.Stat instance provided by readFile
 	    - *parentRev (String)* — alias for "lastVersionTag" that matches the HTTP API
 	    - *noOverwrite (Boolean)* — if set, the write will not overwrite a file with the same name that already exists; instead the contents will be written to a similarly named file (e.g. "notes (1).txt" instead of "notes.txt")